Go to: VanIsle 1200 Home

 Rider Insurance: Each rider is responsible for ensuring that they have adequate insurance coverage, such as travel medical insurance, liability insurance, travel cancellation insurance and adequate vehicle insurance.
 It is highly recommended that each rider consult with the appropriate insurance broker to determine the rider's insurance needs.

-Cycling is inherently a risky activity.
+Cycling is an inherently risky activity.
 Cycling over long distances over unfamiliar terrain at all hours of the day and in sometimes heavy traffic, as a single cyclist or when riding with a group of unfamiliar cyclists increases the risk of injury.
 Each rider must be prepared to look out for their own safety and ride cautiously.
 We want you to have a safe and enjoyable ride experience.

 - Be prepared-there is no on-road support.
 Riders abandoning the ride will notify the organizer of their decision and find their own way back to the start-finish.